pandastrike/ark/README.md

 * Ark is more CoffeeScript-friendly.
 You don't need to add a transform or plugin to bundle CoffeeScript into your Ark.
 Also, most of Ark is actually implemented in CoffeeScript in case you want to fork or submit patches.

 * Ark uses a CSON manifest file to decide what to package up, so you have complete control over what's being shipped to the browser.
+Use glob expansion and exclusion to make it easy.

 * Ark does *not* use the `package.json` `browser` field, or any other specification for generating your bundled JavaScript.
 Everything you need to know is in the manifest.